Hongyoungjin/GraspPointFinder/README.md

 ### How it works
 1. Import 3D object (stl or obj file)
-2. Find possible grasp points (center of each mesh) and its wrench
+2. Find possible grasp points (center of each mesh) and their wrench values in matrix form
 3. Make GWS (grasp wrench space)
 4. Find the best grasp (grasp with largest grasp quality)